|Name:||Dr. Andrei A. Buckareff|

 "Omniscience, the Incarnation, and Knowledge De Se," European Journal for Philosophy of Religion 4 (2012): 59-71.

-"Hell and the Problem of Evil" (with Allen Plug), in Daniel Howard-Snyder and Justin McBrayer, eds., The Blackwell Companion to the Problem of Evil.
-Malden, MA: Wiley-Blackwell, forthcoming.
+"Hell and the Problem of Evil" (with Allen Plug), in Daniel Howard-Snyder and Justin McBrayer, eds., The Blackwell Companion to the Problem of Evil (pp. 128-43).
+Malden, MA: Wiley-Blackwell, 2013.

 I'm one of a number of contributors to a blog devoted to agency and free will.
 I'm also the co-editor/creator of a website devoted to the philosophy of action, broadly construed.